Building a RISC-V simulator in Rust - Part 1

 simulation of the CPU (e.g. written in a hardware description language like

-Verilog) runs alongside a RISC-V simulation (using rrs-lib
+Verilog) runs alongside a RISC-V simulation (using rrs-lib) being continuously

 cross-checked ensuring instructions executed on the CPU do what the RISC-V